-The DSA’s Safety Ambassador Team serve as “eyes and ears” in the downtown area.
+The DSA’s Community Ambassador Team serve as “eyes and ears” in the downtown area.
 Although they are not downtown security, they are here to make the community feel safer.
-Back in February, we introduced the Safety Ambassador program in a blog article.
-Now, we’d like to give you an update on the program by featuring an interview with one of our safety ambassadors: Dejon Underdue!
+Back in February, we introduced the Community Ambassador program in a blog article.
+Now, we’d like to give you an update on the program by featuring an interview with one of our community ambassadors: Dejon Underdue!
 His enthusiasm and positive energy throughout the interview was infectious, and his passion for the downtown community shone through his words.
 We’re proud to have him on our team.

 IMPACT ON THE COMMUNITY